Quantitative measure equivalence between amenable groups: Unstable properties under exponential couplings

 \subsection{Finite presentability is unstable}

 In this section we prove that being finitely presented is not preserved by strongly exponentially integrable orbit equivalence couplings (see Definition~\ref{def:strong}).
-We do this by constructing an explicit strongly exponentially integrable orbit coupling between the wreath product $\Z/k\Z\wr\Z$ (also known as a lamplighter group) and the Baumslag-Solitar group $\BS(1,k)$, for every $k\ge 2$.
+We do this by constructing an explicit strongly exponentially integrable orbit coupling between the wreath product $\Z/k\Z\wr\Z$ and the Baumslag-Solitar group $\BS(1,k)$, for every $k\ge 2$.

 Recall from the previous section that $\Z/k\Z\wr\Z = \bigoplus_{\Z}\Z/k\Z \rtimes \Z$ where $\Z$ acts by a shift on $\bigoplus_{\Z}\Z/k\Z$, that is Also recall that $\BS(1,k)=\Z[1/k]\rtimes\Z$, where $\Z[1/k]=\{\frac{x}{k^m}\colon x,m\in\Z\}$ and $\Z$ acts on $\Z[1/k]$ by multiplication by $1/k$, that is